-- For pupils to exit the SEND register this is carried out by involving the teacher, SENDCO, headteacher, pupil, parents and outside agencies where we consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
+- For pupils to exit the SEND register, information is reviewed regarding the pupils progress from the teacher, SENDCO, Headteacher, pupil, parents and outside agencies, alongside national data and expectations of progress.
 This includes high quality and accurate formative assessment, and relevant assessment materials.
-Decisions will be made at Annual Reviews and Progress Meetings - The school provides specialist support from our Learning Mentor who supports parents and children in addressing the needs of learners who require assistance in overcoming barriers to learning in order to achieve their full potential this section set out what else does your school do to support pupils with SEND?
+Decisions will be made at Annual Reviews and Progress Meetings - The school provides specialist support from our ELSA (Educational Literary Support Assistant) Team who support parents, and children in addressing the needs of learners who require assistance in overcoming social and emotional barriers to learning